DearCM1/South-Island-Recipes/README.md

 Here lies in this repository a collection of our all-time favourite recipes, rated by the South Island Chef's exceptional and worldly palates.

+Green hearts (💚) represent recipes as a whole-food, balanced, and healthy meal.

 ## Fish

 - [Fish Cakes](files/fish_cakes.md) (3.5⭐️)